-- undertake or participate in specific value for money, or similar, reviews / projects; - facilitate the introduction of best practices across the Authority.
+- undertake or participate in specific value for money, or similar, reviews / projects; - facilitate the introduction of best practice across the Authority.

-The Service will take account of the timing and scope of such reviews when planning its work.
+The scope of a value for money / service review will not normally overlap with the scope of an audit.
+However, the Service will take account of the timing and scope of such reviews when planning its work.